ArvinthC3000/SmartWatch-V2/README.md

 >In this repository, a web-based SmartWatch had been designed using Bootstrap, Flex and various tools

+##Features
->Note that, this web-base aplication have features such as -Message/Chat box
+Note that, this web-base aplication have features such as -Message/Chat box
 -Spotify Music player
 -Timer